The Don Killuminati: The 7 Day Theory: Tracks

 The song "Me and My Girlfriend" was inspired by the rapper Nas' song, "I Gave You Power".

 While All Eyez on Me was considered by Shakur "a celebration of life", Killuminati: The 7-Day Theory is much darker and more complex.
 Shakur's rapping is still emotional, but is intensified throughout.
 Some songs on the album contain both subtle and direct insults to Shakur's rivals at the height of the East Coast–West Coast feud.
 "Bomb First (My Second Reply)" contains disses toward Bad Boy Records, Jay-Z, Mobb Deep, Nas and Xzibit.
 "Toss It Up" contains disses towards Shakur's former Death Row label-mate Dr. Dre and subliminals toward Teddy Riley.
 "To Live & Die in L.A." also disses Dr. Dre at the end of the song.

 The track "Against All Odds" contains disses toward Nas, Dr. Dre, Mobb Deep, Puff Daddy, Kool G Rap, De La Soul, as well as New York hip hop executives Jimmy "Henchman" Rosemond, Jacques "Haitian Jack" Agnant, and Walter "King Tut" Johnson, who were accused of being associates of Puff Daddy and Bad Boy Records in orchestrating the 1994 Quad Studio assault.

 Although Shakur insulted Nas on "Intro/Bomb First (My Second Reply)" and "Against All Odds", rapper Young Noble, who appeared on several songs on The 7-Day Theory, stated in an interview that Nas's "I Gave You Power" was the main inspiration for Shakur's "Me and My Girlfriend".
 Shakur and Nas squashed their beef at the 1996 MTV Video Music Awards days before Shakur was murdered.
 They were scheduled to meet in Las Vegas but never had the chance.
 Death Row associate Kurt "Kobane" Couthon revealed in an interview in 2016 that Shakur was listening to Nas's It Was Written the day he was murdered, during his drive to Las Vegas.

-"Watch Ya Mouth" is another dis song that was supposed on the album but got cut and still remains unreleased, but it has been leaked online.
+"Watch Ya Mouth" is another diss song that was supposed to be on the album but got cut and still remains unreleased, but it has been leaked online.
 It contains disses toward Dr. Dre, Nas, Biggie, Puffy, De La Soul, and Wendy Williams.